Whether it's a traditional whisk and bowl affair or a cream-loaded cold foam iced matcha latte, Melbourne's got a matcha treat for all tastes.

 Matcha latte art from a hidden Japanese bakery

-Fuumi Fuumi is a new neighbourhood Japanese bakery and cafe.
+Fuumi Fuumi is a neighbourhood Japanese bakery and cafe.
 Its warming matcha lattes double as a piece of art, with a cute little bear created out of creamy milk foam.
 Other green tea delights include matcha cookie cups, a multi-layered cream cake and custard shokupan.
 Think French toast, with a Japanese twist.

-Matcha condensed milk snow ice
+Matcha shaved ice

 Matcha shortcake